 Limited, competitive scholarships are available for MBA students.
 To be considered the student must have taken the GMAT earning a competitive score and completed a Free Application for Federal Student Aid (FAFSA).
-Students must also submit a two paragraph scholarship statement explaining what qualities make you a chosen candidate for the scholarship and address your financial need.
-Scholarship statements may be sent via email to Michael Harrington, Director of Graduate Admissions, maharrington@okcu.edu.
-The priority deadline for scholarship consideration for spring admission is November 1.
-The priority deadline for scholarship consideration for fall admission is July 1.
+Students must also submit a two paragraph scholarship statement explaining what qualities make you a chosen

-Joint J.D./M.B.A.
+J.D./M.B.A.-OCU School of Law and Meinders School of Business